vmstan/gravity-sync/README.md

 This function purposefuly asks for user interaction to avoid being accidentally automated.

 ### The Restore Function
-Graviy Sync can also `restore` the database on the secondary Pi-hole in the event you've overwritten it accidentally.
+Gravity Sync can also `restore` the database on the secondary Pi-hole in the event you've overwritten it accidentally.
 This might happen in the above scenario where you've had your primary Pi-hole down for an extended period, made changes to the secondary, but perhaps didn't get a chance to perform a `push` of the changes back to the primary, before your automated sync ran.

 ```bash
 ./gravity-sync.sh restore